Capacitive Sensor TechNote LT03-0020

 While Lion Precision probe materials are selected to minimize these errors, in applications requiring utmost precision, control of temperature and humidity is standard practice.
 International standards specify that measurements shall be done at 20°C or corrected to “true length” at 20°C.

 Lion Precision’s capacitive sensor calibration system was designed in cooperation with Professional Instruments, a world leader in air bearing spindle and slide design.
-Its state of the art design is driven by precision motion control electronics with positional accuracies of less than 0.012µm uncertainty.
+Its state-of-the-art design is driven by precision motion control electronics with positional accuracies of less than 0.012µm uncertainty.

 The calibration system is certified on a regular basis with a NIST traceable laser interferometer.
 The measurement equipment used during calibration (digital meters and signal generators) are also calibrated to NIST traceable standards.
 The calibration information for each of these pieces of equipment is kept on file for verification of traceability.